Avg: 1.5 from 2 votes

 |Shared By:||Robert Hall on Jul 12, 2014|

 START: At the bottom of toe of the slab, about 25 ft left, and 25 ft below the large Oak Tree of Groov'in.
 Bring a wire brush for the first 20-25 feet, or use the alternate start on the sloping ledge.

 Climb up the thin seam (very little protection in the first section; what there is will be nuts not cams) until it becomes a crack/groove.
 About 150 ft up the crack/groove ends at an inside corner.
-(Before getting here one can do a rising traverse to the Groov'n/Washboard anchor; to this point the climb is about 5.4) Climb over the corner (5.6 -5.7 PG/R) to a clump of trees.
+(Before getting here one can do a rising traverse to the Groov'n/Washboard anchor; to this point the climb is about 5.5 +/-) Climb over the corner (5.6 -5.7 PG/R) to a clump of trees.
 Do a 2 rope rap or...

 Pitch 2 - Continue to trees above.
 (Easy)